Ford CEO pay rose 11 pct to $29.5 mln in 2011

 But Ford did not improve its market share worldwide as much as it had expected and fell short of its cost performance targets in every region but Europe, according to the filing.

-Ford also failed to meet its quality objectives last year after the company fell in widely watched quality and reliability surveys due to complaints about the touch-screen entertainment system in some models.
+Ford also failed to meet its quality objectives last year after the company fell in quality and reliability surveys due to complaints about the touch-screen entertainment system in some models.

 Executive Chairman Bill Ford, 54, earned $14.5 million last year, including stock options and equity awards.
 That is down significantly from $26.4 million in 2010, when the Ford scion received deferred compensation from 2008 and 2009.